 Olive oil industry is changing

-Greek EVOOs can improve even more to become more competitive in the international market where new, very small-scale producing countries such as South Africa, Chile, Brazil, and the U.S.A. (in California) are striving to grab a share.
+Greek EVOOs could certainly improve further to increase competitiveness in international markets where new, very small-scale producing countries such as South Africa, Chile, Brazil, and the U.S.A. (specifically the state of California) are striving to gain a share.

-Basoukos, whose Greek olive oil recently won at the DOMINA olive oil contest in Italy and participated at the New York Olive Oil Competition, says new countries will be competitive “because they started doing everything right from the beginning.”
+Basoukos, whose Greek olive oil recently placed first at the DOMINA olive oil contest in Italy and was entered in the New York Olive Oil Competition, says new countries will prove to be competitive “because they started doing everything right from the beginning.”

-However, with a great deal of education and investment, Greece can be a leader in premium quality EVOO production, he says.
+However, Basoukos believes that with a great deal of education and investment, Greece can be a leader in premium quality EVOO production.

-Greece has its own experts, however, such as Eleftheria Germanaki, an agronomist and an official judge in the most important international olive oil contests.
+Greece has its own experts, however, such as Eleftheria Germanaki, an agronomist and official judge in the most prestigious international olive oil contests.

-“The organoleptic process is a tool that every consumer can learn to use.
-Not everyone may have access to a chemical laboratory but everyone has the senses of smell and taste.”
+She goes on to state that: “The organoleptic process is a tool that every consumer can learn to use.
+Not everyone may have access to a chemical laboratory, but everyone has the senses of smell and taste.”